joshfrench/om-wiki-fork/Basic-Tutorial.md

 As a challenge render the classes in `professor-view` with `editable` instead of just rendering strings.
 It's just a one line change.
-If you get it working notice how editing the class titles from deep within the `register-view` "just works".
+If you get it working notice how editing the class titles from deep within the `registry-view` "just works".
 This is the modularity that Om cursors provide.